SOBotics/Natty/README.md

 # Accounts

-  The Project is running under the user [NATOBot](http://stackoverflow.com/users/6817005/natobot) in the [SOBotics](http://chat.stackoverflow.com/rooms/111347/sobotics) room.
+  The Project is running in the [SOBotics](http://chat.stackoverflow.com/rooms/111347/sobotics) room.
 A sample image of a report is

   ![Sample Image](http://i.stack.imgur.com/5uqcK.png)